nadavelkabets/Robot-Arm/controller/README.md

 | Current sensing amplifier | Internal in-line | External | External | Internal low-side |
 | Interface | Standalone and SPI | Standalone and SPI | SPI | SPI |

-TMC6100 or DRV8320s, combined with the Texas Instruments INA240 current sense amp, will be the most accurate, but also complex and expensive.
+TMC6100 or DRV8320s combined with the TI INA240 current sense amp will be the most accurate, but also complex and expensive.
 It is too overkill for my low current application.
-Most of the commerical driver boards utilize low-side current sensing.
-While being cheaper and easier to implement it is less accurate than in-line sensing and also not supported currently for the STM32 in Simple FOC.
+Most commerical driver boards utilize low-side current sensing.
+While being cheaper and easier to implement, it is less accurate than in-line sensing and also not supported currently for the STM32 in Simple FOC.
 That leaves me with the TMC6200 from Trinamic.

-!For the first 3 axis I am planning to use a GL60 motor with a 60mm circular PCB with embedded AS5047P sensor.
-For axis 4,5,6 I will use 3 stacked 50mm wide rectangle PCBs inside the arm tube, with external sensor PCB on the GL40 motors.
+For angle sensing I selected the AS5047P absolute encode.
+It is accurate and has a fast SPI connection.

-## Specs (test board):
+## Prototype specs:
 - BLDC motor controller, based on arduino framework and Simple FOC library
 - STM32H725RGV6 STM32 microcontroller, 550 MHz
 - TMC6200 3 half-bridge gate driver with integrated current sense amplifier